leo-bauer/personal_website2/index.md

 Before coming to the United States, I completed an MA in International Studies/Peace and Conflict Research at Goethe University Frankfurt and a BA in American Studies at Leipzig University.
 During my time as an undergraduate and graduate student in Germany I also studied as an exchange student in the United States and Turkey on German Academic Exchange Service and European Union scholarships.
 In addition, I have worked in research roles at Peace Research Institute Frankfurt and the Max Planck Institute for Social Anthropology.

-Feel free to reach out to me with any question you might have!
+Feel free to reach out to me with any question you might have.

 You can find my CV [here](/pdfs/cv_bauer.pdf){:target="_blank"}{:rel="noopener noreferrer"}.